Warming Barton: Domestic external wall insulation

 Oxford has 12 areas that are among the 20% most deprived in England, one of which is Barton (OX3) to the east of the city (Oxford City Council, March 2013).
-It ranks as one of the lowest 15% of Super-‐Output Areas in terms of deprivation (reference: Oxford City Council).
-Low Carbon Hub partnered with Oxford City Council to run a pilot scheme in Barton to improve the energy efficiency of home in Barton, helping to reduce bills and address fuel poverty in the area.
+Low Carbon Hub partnered with Oxford City Council to run a pilot scheme in Barton to improve the energy efficiency of homes in Barton, helping to reduce bills and address fuel poverty in the area.

 The next stage was to install external wall insulation on 16 pilot homes, part-funded by ECO with top-up funding from the Low Carbon Hub and Oxford City Council to ensure the project was completed.
 These homes were insulated by Green Deal-accredited delivery partner, Insulation North East (INE), an experienced provider of insulation services.
 The insulated homes are now warmer, more efficient and have increased approximately £30,000 in value.

 The evening after the insulation had been put up the house was noticeably warmer.
 The boiler doesn’t seem to be working as hard as it did before to keep the house warm and we can sit in our lounge without a blanket over us!JOHN CAVENDISHBarton resident

 Nominate a community building for a free energy audit

 Thanks to a grant from Westmill Solar Co-operative, we are able to offer fully-funded energy audits for community buildings – the first step to reducing the building’s energy use and increasing energy efficiency.